-To study this notion of prediction and predictability, we need long simulations and data series that enable observation of long-term behaviours.
-In all following illustrations we use time series with lengths of 10 000.
-The first thousand terms of the time series of the soil water x_i , generated with the same initial conditions as before, are shown in Figure 12 (upper panel).
-The plot shows high variability at the shortest time scale (i.e., 1), with peculiar variation patterns not visible in the plots of fewer data points presented earlier.
-Yet it shows flat time average at scale 30 ("climate").
+To study this macroscopic notion of prediction and predictability, we need long simulations and data series that enable observation of long-term behaviours.
+In all following illustrations we use time series with lengths of 10000.
+The first thousand terms of the time series of the soil water x_i , generated with the same initial conditions as before, are shown in Fig. 12 (upper panel).
+The plot shows high variability at the shortest time scale (i.e. 1), with peculiar variation patterns not visible in the plots of fewer data points presented earlier.
+Yet it shows relatively flat time average at scale 30 ("climate").
+Despite high variability at scale 1, the trajectory of the system state does not resemble a purely irregular or random pattern.
+Rather the trajectory seems cyclical, but a more careful investigation reveals that the time series differs from that of a typical periodic deterministic system.
+Specifically, as shown in Fig. 13 (upper panel) there is no constant periodicity, but the time δ between successive peaks of the time series x_i varies between 4 and 10 time steps, with a period of 6 time steps being the most frequent.